NikhilDhaliya/NikhilDhaliya/README.md

 # Hi there, I'm Nikhil Dhaliya.

-## 🚀 About Me
+## About Me
 I'm an engineering student who loves turning ideas into full-stack apps.
 Currently, I'm exploring **open source contributions** and diving deeper into **Web3**.

-Apart from coding, you'll often find me enjoying a good game of cricket 🏏 or sipping chai ☕.
+Apart from coding, you'll often find me enjoying a good game of cricket or sipping chai.

 ---